 Dr. Kristen Gillespie-Lynch is an Associate Professor of Psychology at the College of Staten Island and the Graduate Center of the City University of New York.
 Guided by collaborations with Autistic people, she co-constructs and evaluates interventions to empower Autistic adolescents and adults and reduce stigma.

-TC Waisman was diagnosed as Autistic at 48-years-old which resulted in changes to her career path.
-She is currently completing her doctoral degree in leadership, policy, and governance at the University of Calgary with a research focused on how higher education leaders, faculty, and professional staff can enhance services and outcomes for Autistic students in higher education.
+Dr. TC Waisman was diagnosed as Autistic at 48-years-old which resulted in changes to her career path.
+She attained her doctoral degree in leadership, policy, and governance at the University of Calgary with a research focused on how higher education leaders, faculty, and professional staff can enhance services and outcomes for Autistic students in higher education.
 TC is of mixed Indigenous South Pacific Islander (Fiji, Solomon Islands +) and Nepalese heritage and resides in Vancouver Canada.
 She sits on the editorial board of Autism in Adulthood and is co-founder of the Autistic Researchers Committee (ARC) at the International Society for Autism Research (INSAR).

 Dr. Siva priya Santhanam, Ph.D., CCC-SLP is an Assistant Professor at the Dept. of Speech, Language, Hearing Sciences at Metropolitan State University of Denver, Colorado.
 She has been working with children and adults on the autism spectrum and their families since 2008.
 She leads the Integrated Supports for Students with Autism in College (ISSAC) program at the university.
 Her research focuses on (1) developing and implementing support-based interventions for individuals on the autism spectrum, and (2) promoting equity and access to communication support for children on the autism spectrum from diverse cultural and linguistic backgrounds.